|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Are the scientific approach and applied methods valid?
 Are the results discussed in an appropriate and balanced way (consideration of related work, including appropriate references)?

 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

 Manuscripts submitted to HESS at first undergo a rapid access review by the editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious deficiencies in view of the above principal evaluation criteria.
-Since a HESSD paper will be publicly accessible on the web, it should meet general criteria of readability.
+Since a manuscript in discussion will be publicly accessible in HESSD, it should meet general criteria of readability.
 It should be well-written, well-referenced and well-structured.
 Figures and tables should be in good shape and referred to accordingly.
-In addition, the paper should contribute something new and interesting to the hydrological community.
+In addition, the manuscript in discussion should contribute something new and interesting to the hydrological community.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:

 - Does the paper address relevant scientific questions within the scope of HESS?

 - Does the paper present novel concepts, ideas, tools, or data?

 - Are the scientific methods and assumptions valid and clearly outlined?